-Our priority is to provide a outstanding quality of service to our players.
-If you have an issue, a question, or a suggestion, feel free to contact us.
-We'll do everything we can to answer you as quickly as possible.
+Our priority is to provide our players with an outstanding quality of service.
+Should you have an issue, question or suggestion, feel free to contact us.
+We'll do our best to respond as quickly as possible.

 A player's progression is divided into 2 distinct categories: